-Dan Deuterman is an expert in workers’ compensation law and a spirited advocate for his clients inside and outside the courtroom.
+Dan Deuterman is a spirited advocate for his clients inside and outside the courtroom.

-He is politically active in protecting the rights of injured people, most notably as founder of the grassroots organization, Protect N.C.
+He is politically active in protecting the rights of injured people at the local, state and national level.
+He was a founder of the grassroots organization Protect N.C.
 Workers.

 Dan received his undergraduate degree from UNC-Chapel Hill in 1987.
-He graduated from UNC-Chapel Hill School of Law, J.D., and was admitted to the N.C.
+He graduated from the UNC School of Law, J.D., and was admitted to the N.C.
 State Bar in 1991.

-In 2011, Dan Deuterman was selected by his peers for inclusion in The Best Lawyers in America® in workers’ compensation law.
-The designation recognizes his experience, expertise and reputation among their peers.
+Since 2011, Dan has been included among The Best Lawyers in America® in workers’ compensation law.
+The designation recognizes his experience, expertise and reputation among his peers.

-Dan lives in Greensboro with his wife, Dawne, and their two youngest sons.
+Dan lives in Greensboro with his wife, Dawne.
+They have three sons and two granddaughters.